Robotics-Club-IITDh/Bharat-Forge-Inter-IIT-24/readme.md

 ### Giving Targets to the model

-Targets to a model are given by a node names set_target, open up another terminal and run this command to give the robot a target in form of (x,y,z)
+Targets to a model are given by a node `Master_Controller`, we use `geometry_msgs/Point` to set Target to the system, the master controller will then calculate the nearest robot to the target and shall assign task to it, targets can be given by publishing a point message on `/target` topic, and you shall get the name of the assigned robot back on topic `/target_return`
 ```
-ros2 run slam set_target
+ros2 topic pub --once /target geometry_msgs/msg/Point "{x: 3.0, y: 0.0, z: 0.0}"
 ```

+This will set target to (3,0,0)

 # Monitoring output